Sebastian Doggart: Theatre career

-In 1998, Doggart produced Northern Stage's 'Lorca Fiesta', a major festival in Newcastle upon Tyne to celebrate the centenary of the birth of Spanish poet Federico García Lorca.
-The event included an academic conference of international scholars and translators of Lorca and a dramatization of Lorca's Poet in New York, which Doggart adapted and directed.
-He was also producer and dramaturg for The Moon Comes Out, Federico, a collaboration between Northern Stage and the Seville-based company Octubre Danza, which fused story-telling, contemporary dance and live cante jondo to enact Lorca's long poem "Lament to Ignacio Sanchez Mejias".
+In 1998, Doggart produced Northern Stage's 'Lorca Fiesta', a festival in Newcastle upon Tyne marking the centenary of the birth of Spanish poet Federico García Lorca.
+The event included an academic conference involving scholars and translators of Lorca and a dramatization of Lorca's Poet in New York, which Doggart adapted and directed.
+He was also producer and dramaturg for The Moon Comes Out, Federico, a collaboration between Northern Stage and the Seville-based company Octubre Danza.
+The production combined storytelling, contemporary dance and live cante jondo in an adaptation of Lorca's poem "Lament to Ignacio Sanchez Mejias".

-In 2000, Doggart co-founded the Gaia Arts Center in Havana, Cuba, dedicated to providing theater practitioners with a safe and inspiring place in which to create.
-In 2007, Doggart devised and co-directed the live performance piece, Balance of Ice, which combined three elements: a piece of music by Canadian composer Andrew Staniland that was inspired by the sounds of ice sheets calving; a dance performance by acclaimed Cuban ballerina Viengsay Valdes that fragmented her usual balletic virtuosity; and edited moving images of the polar ice caps and the threats facing them.
+In 2000, Doggart co-founded the Gaia Arts Center in Havana, Cuba, as a venue for theatre practitioners.
+In 2007, he co-directed the live performance piece Balance of Ice.

-Between 2007–2008, Doggart translated and directed Cocinando con Elvis, a Spanish version of Lee Hall's play Cooking with Elvis, about food, sex, happiness, and Elvis Presley.
-The production opened at the Teatro Nacional in Havana, and was the first premiere of a British play in Cuba since An Inspector Calls opened in 1947.
+Between 2007 and 2008, Doggart translated and directed Cocinando con Elvis, a Spanish-language version of Lee Hall's play Cooking with Elvis, which was staged at the Teatro Nacional in Havana.

 Television career

-In 1999, Doggart branched into television production, where he produced and/or directed for the BBC (Tomorrow's World); Channel Four (Living on the Line), and worked as an associate producer on ITV series (The South Bank Show and Two Thousand Years).
-The Financial Times wrote of Two Thousand Years: "Well made and highly informative, the first series truly to deserve the 'Millennium label'."
-His interview profiles included Germaine Greer, Kenneth Branagh and Nobel prize-winning Octavio Paz.
+In 1999, Doggart began working in television production.
+He produced and/or directed programmes for the BBC, including Tomorrow's World, and Channel Four, including Living on the Line.
+He also worked as an associate producer on the ITV series The South Bank Show and Two Thousand Years.
+His interview subjects included Germaine Greer, Kenneth Branagh and Octavio Paz.

-In 2000, Doggart moved to the United States where he produced/directed major TV series including:
+In 2000, Doggart moved to the United States, where his television work included: